Senza scappare mai più

-"Senza scappare mai più" (English: "Without running away anymore") is a pop song written by Italian singer-songwriter Tiziano Ferro for his first compilation album, TZN - The Best of Tiziano Ferro, released on November 25, 2014.
-"Senza scappare mai più" was released as the album's lead single in early October 2014, it is also notable as being one of first Italian love songs sung from a male perspective to another man, and it's also one of Tiziano's first love songs focusing specifically on his first relationship with his (now) ex-boyfriend.
+"Senza scappare mai più" (English: "Without running away anymore") is a song written and recorded by Italian singer-songwriter Tiziano Ferro, released on November 25, 2014 as the lead single from his first greatest hits album TZN – The Best of Tiziano Ferro.

+The song is also notable for being one of first Italian love songs written from a male perspective to another man, and it's also one of Tiziano's first love songs focusing specifically on his first relationship with his partner, at that time.

 Music video

 The video, directed by Gaetano Morbioli and produced by Federica Filipinos, was premiered in the Italian channel TV, Sky Uno, on October 27, 2014.
 In the video, plays his alter ego.
 Who plays the most important characters of his discography music.
 While current Tiziano Ferro, always present, walks among them singing Senza scappare mai più.